Fishing With Garlic, An Underrated & Cheap Bait Attractant

 Do Trout Like Garlic?

-From my experience, garlic flavoring can work well for stocked or farm-raised trout.
+From my experience, garlic flavouring can work well for stocked or farm-raised trout.
 Wild trout do not seem to react as well to it as stockies.
-I find trout to prefer the bait with a garlic scent, alternatively adding a pinch of garlic powder to dough balls, salmon eggs, and worms is very effective.
+I find trout to prefer the bait with a garlic scent.
+Alternatively, adding a pinch of garlic powder to dough balls, salmon eggs, and worms is very effective.

-There are a huge amount of garlic-scented artificial trout baits, Berkely Powerbait is well-known and successful to catch stocked trout.
-However, once fish are released into rivers and lakes their behavior changes and they become a little more difficult to catch due to the vast amount of natural insects and other foods available to them.
+There are many garlic-scented artificial trout baits; Berkely Powerbait is well-known and successful in catching stocked trout.
+However, once fish are released into rivers and lakes, their behaviour changes, and they become a little more difficult to catch due to the vast amount of natural insects and other foods available to them.

 How To Make Garlic Flavored Baits

-The easiest and most effective way of adding garlic to most baits is to place your bait in a zip lock bag and add garlic in the form of your choice into the bag and marinade it.
+The easiest and most effective way of adding garlic to most baits is to place your bait in a zip-lock bag, add garlic in the form of your choice, and marinate it.
 Not only does this infuse better it also keeps it ready until you want to use it.
-To increase the potency I always add anise oil to increase the amount of juice that covers the baits.
+To increase the potency, I always add anise oil to increase the amount of juice that covers the baits.

-Softer baits such as hotdogs, chicken livers, worms, corn, etc absorb the flavor of the garlic but other harder baits such as fishing pellets, boilies, and even lures placed in the bag for 8 hours will result in a bait with an odor which is very noticeable.
+Softer baits such as hotdogs, chicken livers, worms, corn, etc. absorb the flavour of the garlic, but other harder baits such as fishing pellets, boilies, and lures placed in the bag for 8 hours will result in a bait with an odour which is very noticeable.

 Garlic Flavoured Baits

 With an abundance of garlic-based baits, anglers are spoilt for choice.
-Let us take a look at the main options available for fishermen for targeting most fishing scenarios.
+Let us take a look at the main options available for fishermen to target most fishing scenarios.

 Garlic Flavored Boilies